 This Chicken and Red Pesto Pasta is as delicious as it's easy.
 The tin of chopped tomatoes cuts through the richness of the pesto and sneaking in all those vegetables has to be a good thing.
 It's perfect at room temperature as well as when it's hot and it's a good packed lunch friend for sure.

-But play around with this and make it your own according to what you like and what you have in the kitchen –
+But play around with this Chicken and Red Pesto Pasta and make it your own -

 - Swap the pasta for your favourite shape.